Sharing experience with LibQUAL+ (Monday 11:00 – 12:30)

 Creating a Data Inventory (Tuesday 11:00 – 12:30)

-Starr is Head of Planning and Assessment at the UNLV Libraries, where she assesses many activities and leads strategic planning.
+Starr is Director of Planning and Assessment at the UNLV Libraries, where she assesses many activities and leads strategic planning.
 Her research examines the impact of academic libraries and their role in higher education.
 She is the editor of Dynamic Research Support for Academic Libraries.

 Ethnographic Observation (Tuesday 13:30 – 15:00)